datastronaut/lewagon-deepdive-front/README.md

 ## Objective
 Goal of the project: build a classification deep learning model.
 **Input:** sound recording of an unknown marine mammal song (.wav format).
 **Output:** ranking of corresponding marine mammal species from most to least probable.

 ## Source Data
 All the data used to train our model has been downloaded from the [Watkins Marine Mammal Sound Database](https://cis.whoi.edu/science/B/whalesounds).
 We have used the sounds available in the “Best of cuts” section of the site (around 1700 recordings).
-We intended to work on the “all cuts” section (around 16000 recordings) but suffered memory issues that we couldn’t solve in the allowed two weeks.
+We intended to work on the “all cuts” section (around 16000 recordings) but suffered RAM issues that we couldn’t solve in the allowed two weeks.

 ## Model training workflow